 So, instead of entering into a relationship to share their experience of love and unique goodness, they are really grasping for a crutch to walk on, for a welcoming place to rest their lonely soul.
 When the other can no longer carry that burden, the relationship begins to deteriorate and a crisis emerges.

 Evidently, we need to receive love and affection.
-But one thing is a healthy relationship of mutual self-giving, another is an unhealthy relationship of self-taking.
+But there’s a world of difference between a a healthy relationship of mutual self-giving and an unhealthy relationship of self-taking.
 Each one of us must find ourselves in order to give ourselves.
 We cannot give what we do not possess and love can never live off of mutual possession, only mutual gift.
 But, again, growth is needed, not separation.

 This means that before you throw in the towel on the relationship, take a hard look at yourself.
 Get to know yourself.
 Stop ignoring the wounds.
 Here are some practical tips: